analogdevicesinc/VSCode-Maxim/userguide.md

 Using this method, you can quickly and easily reference example code for your own applications.
 This method works for any external code, provided that the search paths for Intellisense are configured properly.
 For more details on configuration of those search paths, see the [readme](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md).

+Note:  It's recommended to only use this method for _browsing/referencing_ example code.
+If you'd like to work with the example projects directly, it's recommended to copy them to an external location to keep the SDK's reference copy untouched.
+See the next section for more details.

+## Loading Example Projects
+Following the [installation procedure](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim#installation) from the VSCode-Maxim readme will populate the MaximSDK's example projects with `.vscode` project folders.
+As such, they're ready to use "out of the box" with `File -> Open Folder`.

+However, it's recommended to copy the example projects to a location _outside_ of the SDK before using them.
+Keeping a copy of the original examples intact and untouched is always a good idea in case you need to go back and reference them later.

+By default, the example projects are configured for the "EVKIT" evaluation platform for each target microcontroller.
+See [Project Settings](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim#project-settings) in the readme if you need to change this.

 ## Injecting into Existing Source Code
-Using example code as a reference is great, but what if we want to work with it directly, or inject the VS Code setup into a different project that's not in the MaximSDK?
+Using example code as a reference is great, but what if we want to inject the VS Code setup into an existing project that's not in the MaximSDK?
 That's where the `Inject` folder in the VSCode-Maxim release package comes in.

-In the example below, we'll inject the VS Code setup into the Maxim SDK GPIO example, but this procedure fundamentally applies to any existing source code.
+In the example below, we'll use the GPIO example _without_ any pre-existing VS Code project settings.
+The same procedure applies to any existing source code.

-_This section assumes you've already met the [requirements](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim#requirements) for using the VSCode-Maxim repository.
-If not, working through the "Getting Started" section of this UG first is recommended._

 ### 1 - Locate the Existing Project
-Example projects can be found under the `~\MaximSDK\Examples\<Target Platform>` folder for the Maxim SDK and in the LP SDK they can be found under the `~\Maxim\Firmware\<Target Platform>\Applications\EvKitExamples` folder.
 For the sake of this example, a working copy of the GPIO example has been copied over into a separate folder.

 The contents of this GPIO example are as follows: